 Description and crop damage Adults are tiny, black, fly-like sawflies which can be seen on new foliage on sunny days.
 Small, legless leafminer larva feed between the layers of leaf epidermis, resulting in large brown blotches that gradually coalesce into one large mine consuming the entire leaf.
-Large trees may be completely defoliated; however, as new growth continues in May, the trees begin to refoliate out at the branch tips and fill in with little apparent effect.
-On Camperdown elm, however, the mines don't coalesce and the dark blotches are visible on the leaves that remain on the tree.
+Large trees may be completely defoliated; however, as new growth continues in May, the trees begin to leaf out at the branch tips and replace lost leaves with little apparent effect.
+On Camperdown elm, however, the mines do not coalesce and the dark blotches are visible on the leaves that remain on the tree.

 Pest monitoring Look for the small black adults as leaves unfold in the spring.
 They are most active when it is sunny within the tree canopy.
 The little black adults are easily visible on the upper leaf surface.
-Sticky cards can be placed on the sunny side of the plant in early April to provide early warning that monitoring should begin.
-Degree day models are available.
+Sticky cards placed on the sunny side of the plant in early April to provide early warning that monitoring should begin.
+Degree-day models are available.

 See "Leafminer" in: